 Triclosan is the main ingredient in antibacterial soap.
-The antibacterial properties of biocides are well known that is why manufacturers use it is an ingredient in some pesticides and consumer products like mattresses, insulation, as well as ingestible consumer products like tooth paste and even mouthwash.
+The antibacterial properties of biocides are well known that is why manufacturers use it is an ingredient in some pesticides and consumer products like mattresses, insulation, as well as ingestible consumer products like toothpaste and even mouthwash.
 Unfortunately, Triclosan penetrates the skin on contact and enters the bloodstream.

-In 2010 it was discovered that children exposure to Triclosan had more hay fever.
+In 2010 it was discovered that childhood exposure to Triclosan had more hay fever.
 Ironically, this may be because exposure to bacteria reduces allergies not the toxicity of the Triclosan itself.
 Other studies have linked Triclosan to allergic contact dermatitis in some individuals.

-Testing with mice, revealed that Triclosan has impaired excitation-contraction coupling in cardiac and skeletal muscle.
+Testing with mice revealed that Triclosan has impaired excitation-contraction coupling in cardiac and skeletal muscle.